techlore/go-incognito/Scripts/Section 4/3_ Mobile Operating Systems.md

 GrapheneOS, and CalyxOS.
 GrapheneOS is considered the absolute most secure and private ROM out there, I covered the entire project on the YouTube channel.
-CalyxOS maintains the security of AOSP, and it preinstalled things like MicroG to make a ROM designed for the masses.
+CalyxOS maintains the security of AOSP, and it preinstalled things like MicroG to make a ROM designed for the masses--this will be on our channel as well.
 They’re both great projects aimed at different people.

 Even though projects like LineageOS have security problems, that may be okay.
 If